CraigWiand/AzureScripts/Agent_Version/readme.md

 ##Retrieving Agent version remotely
 To facilitate getting this information without connecting to the guest one can use either PowerShell or Azure Cli as shown below.
 Note: the commands below assume that you have already logged in to PowerShell or Azure Cli, as well as configured the desired Azure Cli configuration mode.
+The are designed as "Running script on a local computer" as described in [calling scripts](../documentation/callingscripts.md).

 **Using Azure PowerShell to view guest agent version on classic VMs:**
 ```